geonetwork/core-geonetwork/sextant/api-page-builder/README.rst

 Run
 ---

 This will create the destination directory if needed and generate the pages in it.
+The Sextant script will be loaded from the host provided in the `--host` option (localhost:8080 in this case).

 .. code::

-  ./run.py --input conf/sample.yaml --output 'dest_dir/'
+  ./run.py --input conf/sample.yaml --output 'dest_dir/' --host 'http://localhost:8080'

+Note: `--host` option should include a scheme (https:// or http://) or start with //

 Test
 -----